akiellor/idea.rb/README.md

 Usage
 =====

-1) Package the plugin with:
+1) Package the plugin with (this will output the plugin to build/distributions/idea.rb.zip):

 ```bash
 $ gradle -Pidea.libraries="<idea.home>/lib" distribution